Canto degli italiani: Lyrics

-This is the complete Italian anthem text, as commonly performed on official occasions.
-Goffredo Mameli's original poem includes neither repetitions nor the loud "Sì!" ('Yes!') at the end of the chorus.

 The first strophe presents a personification of Italy who is ready to war to become free, and shall be victorious as Rome was in ancient times, "wearing" the helmet of Scipio Africanus who defeated Hannibal at the final battle of the Second Punic War.
 It also alludes to the ancient Roman custom that slaves cut their hair short as a sign of servitude: hence the Goddess of Victory must cut her hair and enslave herself to Rome (to make Italy victorious).

-In the second strophe the author complains that Italy has been a divided nation for a long time, and calls for unity.
+In the second strophe, the author complains that Italy has been a divided nation for a long time, and calls for unity.
 In this strophe Mameli uses three poetic and archaic words: calpesti (modern Italian: calpestati), speme (modern speranza), raccolgaci (modern ci raccolga).

 The third strophe is an invocation to God to protect the loving union of the Italians struggling to unify their nation once and for all.
 The fourth strophe recalls popular heroic figures and moments of the Italian fight for independence: the battle of Legnano, the defence of Florence led by Ferruccio during the Italian Wars, the riot started in Genoa by Balilla, and the Sicilian Vespers.
 The fifth strophe unequivocally marks Habsburg Austria as the Italian cause's primary enemy.
 It also links the Polish quest for independence to the Italian one.

 The sixth and final verse, almost never performed, is missing in Mameli's original draft but appears in his second manuscript.
 However, it was omitted in the first printed editions of the text on the leaflet.
 The verse joyfully announces the unity of Italy and goes on to close the song with the same six lines that conclude the initial verse, thus giving the poem a circular structure.